CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/faq.md

 ???
 "Where do I report a problem?"
 	First, try searching the documentation for an answer to your problem.
 If that does not yield results, open a ticket with [cloud@metacentrum.cz](mailto:cloud@metacentrum.cz).
-When contacting user support, always include your *username* (upper right corner of the web interface) and *domain* with active *project* (upper left corner of the web interface) as well as a description of your problem and/or an error message if available.
+When contacting user support, always include your *username* (upper right corner of the web interface) and the *domain* with an active *project* (upper left corner of the web interface) as well as a description of your problem and/or an error message if available.

 ???
 "What networks can I use to access my instances?"
-	Personal projects can allocate floating IPs from *public-cesnet-78-128-250-PERSONAL*.
-Routing is preset for this address pool.
+	Personal projects can allocate floating IPs from `public-cesnet-78-128-250-PERSONAL*` Routing is preset for this address pool.
-	Group projects can currently allocate floating IPs from networks ending with *GROUP* suffix as well as *private-muni-10-16-116*.
+	Group projects can currently allocate floating IPs from networks ending with `GROUP` suffix as well as `private-muni-10-16-116`.
-	Furthermore, IP addresses allocated from *public-muni-147-251-124-GROUP* and *public-muni-147-251-255-GROUP* are released daily, so we encourage using only *public-cesnet-78-128-251-GROUP* and *private-muni-10-16-116* for group projects.
+	Furthermore, IP addresses allocated from `public-muni-147-251-124-GROUP` and `public-muni-147-251-255-GROUP` are released daily, so we encourage using only `public-cesnet-78-128-251-GROUP` and `private-muni-10-16-116` for group projects.

 ???
 "Issues with network MTU (Docker, kubernetes, custom network overlays)"
 	OpenStack compute server instances should use 1442 bytes MTU (maximum transmission unit) instead of the standard 1500 bytes MTU.
 The instance itself can set up the correct MTU with its counterpart via Path MTU Discovery.
 Docker needs MTU set up explicitly.
-Refer documentation for setting up 1442 MTU in [Docker](https://docs.docker.com/v17.09/engine/userguide/networking/default_network/custom-docker0/) or [Kubernetes](https://docs.projectcalico.org/v3.5/usage/configuration/mtu) or change the configuration with the steps below.
+Refer to the documentation for setting up 1442 MTU in [Docker](https://docs.docker.com/v17.09/engine/userguide/networking/default_network/custom-docker0/) or [Kubernetes](https://docs.projectcalico.org/v3.5/usage/configuration/mtu) or change the configuration with the steps below.

 	## Changes in Docker daemon
 	```sh